A legacy is an amount of money or property left in a will.

 A pecuniary legacy specifies an exact sum of money.

 A specific legacy relates to a particular item such as stock or shares, property or personal possessions.

 Our Living Legacy brochure is full of straightforward information.
 You can download it here.
-Alternatively, you can also speak to one of our Development staff on 0131 248 2987.
+Alternatively, you can also speak to one of our Fundraising staff on 0131 248 2987.

 There are also many guides out there on the internet to help you.
 These include: